Bounds for zeros of a polynomial using numerical radius of Hilbertian space operators: On the bounds of numerical radius

-Now we conclude this section with two inequalities related to upper and lower bounds for the numerical radius of general $2 \times 2$ operator matrices.
+We conclude this section with two theorems related to upper and lower bounds for the numerical radius of general $2 \times 2$ operator matrices.
 To do so we need the following lemma, the proof of which is in \cite[p.
-107]{B}. \begin {lemma} Let $X, Y, Z, W \in B(H)$.
+107]{B}. \begin {lemma} Let $X, Y, Z, W \in \mathcal{B}(\mathcal{H})$.
 Then

 \end{lemma}